Maggodbz/GraphClassification/ReadMe.md

 # Category Analysis Project

-This repository contains scripts and src for a category analysis project.
+This repository contains scripts and notebooks for a category analysis project.
 The main goal of the project is to predict the category of a mindmap based on its title and ideas.

 ## Project Structure